10 Common Phone Service Mistakes in Small Businesses

-The 10 biggest phone service mistakes in small businesses – and how to avoid them.
+> The 10 most common phone service mistakes in small businesses – and how to fix them with better processes and an AI phone assistant.

 Many small businesses underestimate the impact of their phone service.
 It’s often the first touchpoint with customers – and within seconds it decides whether trust is built or not.